tlshaheen/api_docs/doc/donations_api.md

 Destroy Endpoint
 ----------------

-Removes the Donation with the provided id.
+The endpoint removes the donation with the provided id.
 Takes no parameters, returns response code 204 on success.

 ```
 DELETE /api/v1/donations/:id